claytonblythe/redditstream-cli/README.md

  "user_agent":"testscript",
  "username":"RedditUsername"
 }

 ```
-3. Change to the directory of the .py script and run
+3. Lastly, change to the directory of the .py script and run

 `python redditstream-cli.py -s soccer`